pivotal/docs-tap/vscode-extension/install.md

 ---
-title: Install
+title: Install the Visual Studio Code Tanzu Extension
 subtitle: How to install the VSCode Tanzu Extension
 weight: 2
 ---

-This topic explains how to install the VSCode Tanzu Extension.
+This topic explains how to install the Visual Studio Code Tanzu Extension.

 ## Prerequisites